slazav/he3vmcw/Readme.md

 `<N>` - number of points in the mesh (default - use old value).
 `<density>` - Non-uniform mesh step: `cell_len/(N-1) / (1+<density>*RMS(U'))`.
 0 means that mesh is uniform,  1 means that mesh is twice mere dense if RMS of function derivatives is 1.
+[ERROR] Adaptive mesh does not work now!

 #### Initial and boundary conditions: